chouteau/EFScriptableMigration/README.md

 ## About

-**EFScriptableMigration** permet de réaliser une migration de schema sql via des scripts sql qui sont embarqués dans les assemblies et ecrits à la main.
+**EFScriptableMigration** allows to migrate sql schema via sql scripts that are embedded in assemblies and written manually.

 ## Where can I get it ?